PGelss/scikit_tt/README.md

-ones ..................... construct a tensor train of all ones eye ...................... construct an identity tensor train rand ..................... construct a random tensor train unit ..................... construct a canonical unit tensor train uniform .................. construct a uniformly distributed tensor train
+ones ..................... construct a tensor train of all ones eye ...................... construct an identity tensor train rand ..................... construct a random tensor train uniform .................. construct a uniformly distributed tensor train
 ```

 ## 3. TT solvers

-Different methods for solving systems of linear equations, eigenvalue problems, and linear differential equations in the TT format are implemented in **scikit-tt**.
+Different methods for solving systems of linear equations, eigenvalue problems, and linear differential equations in the TT format are implemented in **Scikit-TT**.
 These methods - which can be found in the directory [*scikit_tt/solvers*](scikit_tt/solvers) - are based on the alternating optimization of the TT cores.

 ### 3.1 Systems of linear equations